Ginafenfen/Travel_App/README.md

 ### Description :page_facing_up:

-This App is an app for travel plan when user plan fpor their trips and with soem of the functions
+This App is an app for travel plan when user plan for their trips and with soem of the functions

 <img src="./AppPage.png"/>
 - Able to check avaialble travel packages for 2022